AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

 ### Create a column template

-When creating multiple data feeds, Adobe recommends that you [create column templates](#create-column-templates).
+When creating multiple data feeds that use the same columns, Adobe recommends that you create column templates.
+Any column templates that you create can be used by anyone in your organization.

 To create a column template: